 - Depending on the day you visit, either an actor will be present on the tour or there will be the chance to see filming and maybe meet some of the cast for some pics.
 Please note, that anything is possible on a filming day and there are no guarantees on exactly what experience each individual customer has on that part of the tour.

 - After seeing everything Palm Beach has to offer, the tour then goes via some of the back roads and to view famous Home and Away houses.

 - At the final stop, you can explore the world-famous Manly Beach and enjoy one of Sydney’s finest tourist destinations.
 Soak up the bars, the restaurants, the shopping, the beaches, the lifestyle, and to top it all off, you can take the ferry back to Circular Quay across the spectacular Sydney Harbour (at own expense).

-The tour runs on three of the most likely weekdays to see filming, Monday to Wednesday, as well as on Fridays.
 With filming schedules varying from week to week, it can’t always be guaranteed that you’ll see the cast in action on Palm Beach.
 However many tourists are lucky enough, and some even get the chance to meet the cast and get their autographs.